vlitzke/kitchenflies/DNAseq/10_PoolSNP/README.md

 | gzip > InDel-positions_20.txt.gz
 ```

-##  use Repeatmasker

-generate a GFF with location of known TE's
+## Creating a GFF File

-First you have to download the transposon and the chromosome libraries.
+Generate a GFF file (General Feature Format) which describes the locations and the attributes of gene and transcript features on the genome (chromosome or scaffolds/contigs) - in particular we want the known locations of transposable elements.
+First download the transposon and the chromosome libraries.
 You can either do this manually by going to <https://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r6.54_FB2023_05/fasta/> and choosing the version you woud like or you can use the `curl` command:

 ```
 curl -O ftp://ftp.flybase.net/genomes/Drosophila_melanogaster//dmel_r6.10_FB2016_02/fasta/dmel-all-transposon-r6.10.fasta.gz